mattroseman/mroseman95.github.io/_posts/2020-02-05-radix-tree.markdown

 Finally I'll describe some javascript specific issues I had, and how I solved them (event loop blocking)

+If you are just interested in the final code, it can be found [here](https://gist.github.com/mroseman95/bfd541d4ec98ddcd83f3845c31a69400)

 ## Prefix Trees

 <div class="side-by-side">